LaxarJS/laxar/docs/manuals/flow_and_places.md

 This allows you to provide contextual semantics to standard navigation controls, such as a row of back/forward/help buttons.
 Returning from the help pages is familiar, via the *back* target leading to the respective places.

-Using the mechanisms introduced here, most navigation scenarios as well as integrations into external applications should be possible.
+Using the mechanisms introduced here, most navigation scenarios as well as integration into external applications should be possible.
 To find out how to construct links between pages, refer to the [axFlowService API](../api/services.md).
 To learn how to trigger event-based navigation from within widgets and activities, you should go on reading the [events documentation](events.md) and learn about the *navigateRequest* and *didNavigate* events.